Highrise alternative investment skyscraper

 From 30% income tax relief to capital gains tax exemption, the broad range of tax advantages available to investors under the Enterprise Investment Scheme is among the most generous to exist in the UK venture capital space.

-Serving a variety of functions, alongside minimising the risk and maximising the returns associated with early stage investments, the EIS's five main tax reliefs can facilitate an inroad to impact investing, help to build a positively diversified investment portfolio, and play a key role in future tax planning for experienced investors.
+Alongside minimising the risk and maximising the returns associated with early stage investments, these five tax reliefs can help craft a diversified investment portfolio, play a key role in future tax plans and even help provide an accessible inroad to impact investing.

 1. Income Tax Relief